2moe/node-path-action/docs/Readme.md

 ---

-If you’re using Github Actions Runners instead of self-hosted runners, you don’t need to use this action.
+If you’re using Github Runners instead of self-hosted runners, you don’t need to use this action.
 You can directly use Node as a shell.

 ```yaml
       - name: Hello World